DavidLKing/ollama-pdf-chat/README.md

 Requires [Ollama](https://ollama.ai/).

 Set the model parameters in `rag.py`.
-Afterwards, use `streamlit run rag-app.py` to run the chat bot
+Afterwards, use `streamlit run rag-app.py` to run the chat bot.

+A sample environment (built with conda/mamba) can be found in `langpdf.yaml`.